Nozbe/Michael.team/_passion/solution.md

 part: one
 title: "Passion 2: Solution"
 subtitle: "You will develop a passion for figuring out a solution!"
+excerpt: "A startup in theory should be solving some real-life problems and making people's lives all around the world easier."
 ---

 ![It's all about passion - 8](/img/passionbook-08.jpg)